brandendupont-mcw/eighteenth-cms/src/documentation-pages/defendant_characteristics.md

 ## Indicators

-Below are a set of indicators that provide additional context about defendant characteristics.
+Below are a set of <a href="/technical-notes#indicators">indicators</a> that provide additional context about defendant characteristics.
 These indicators help the DA's Office reduce disparities in the criminal system and ensure we are treating all individuals fairly. <br>

 <br>